camelliaguan3/camelliaguan3.github.io/README.md

 The wireframe and prototype of the website includes a home page, about page, and portfolio page.
 However, I realized that it did not have enough interactivity to my liking, and I also wanted the home page to be more eye-catching than I designed it to be, as audience retainment is a goal of mine.
 To fix this,

-A project requirement is that the website also have at least 4 pages or section, so another page will be added to satisfy this requirement, which will outline technical and soft skills from my resume.
+A project requirement is that the website also have at least 4 pages or section, so another page will be added to satisfy this requirement, which will outline technical and soft skills from my resume, as well as work experience.

 <br/>